starsheriff/train-os/10-interrupts/README.md

 ## IDTR
 Now we can look at the `IDTR`.
 The `IDTR` (_interrupt descriptor table register_)  tells the cpu where to find the IDT and how large the table is.
-It solves two things with only using one register.
+Basically, the _IDTR_ is not a complicated thing.
+It simply is a standardised data structure that allows the cpu to read relevant information with only using one register.
+The _IDTR_ contains two _fields_, the _base address_ where the IDT can be found and second the _limit_ as it is called in the programmers manual; the number of entries in the IDT.
 Section 4.6.6 explains the register and Figure 4-8 specifies the format of the fields.
 It is identical to the _global descriptor table register_ that we have set up already earlier.

-First we have the _limit_ field, length 2 bytes, which contains the register...

 ```assembly
 .idtr: